Police: Man shot to death at scene of child abduction identified - NewsBreak

 CLAY COUNTY, Mo.
 (KCTV) - A man has been found guilty of committing murder during a drug sale in Clay County in June of 2020.
 According to Clay County Prosecuting Attorney Daniel White, jurors have found Blade Elliott guilty of second-degree murder, attempted first-degree robbery, and two counts of armed criminal action.

-KANSAS CITY, Kan.
-(KCTV) - The Kansas City, Kansas, Police Department is asking for the public’s help identifying two suspects in an aggravated robbery that happened at a gas station on Aug.
-1. According to the police, the two suspects robbed the Valero gas station at 2101 Metropolitan Ave....
+KCKPD is asking for help identifying two suspects involved in an aggravated robbery at a gas station in the Argentine neighborhood.

 Man found dead near street in Kansas City now considered a homicide